AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor.md

 ![datflow-activity](../../images/tutorials/monitor/dataflow-activity.png)

 The calendar allows you to view different time frames of records ingested.
 You can select from the pre-set of options of *[!UICONTROL Last 7 days]* or *[!UICONTROL Last 30 days]*.
 Alternatively, you can set a custom time frame using the calendar.
-Select **[!UICONTROL Apply]** to continue.
+Select your time frame of choice and select **[!UICONTROL Apply]** to continue.

 ![flow-calendar](../../images/tutorials/monitor/flow-calendar.png)

 By default, the *[!UICONTROL Dataflow activity]* displays the *[!UICONTROL Properties]* panel associated with the dataflow.
 Select the the flow run from the list to see its associated meta data, including information about its unique run ID.

-Select **[!UICONTROL Dataflow run start]** to see the *[!UICONTROL Flow run overview]*.
+Select **[!UICONTROL Dataflow run start]** to acces the *[!UICONTROL Dataflow run overview]*.

 ![runs](../../images/tutorials/monitor/run-metadata.png)

-The *[!UICONTROL Dataflow run overview]* screen displays information on the dataflow including its metadata, *[!UICONTROL Partial ingestion]* status, and assigned *[!UICONTROL Error threshold]*.
+The *[!UICONTROL Dataflow run overview]* displays information on the dataflow including its metadata, *[!UICONTROL Partial ingestion]* status, and assigned *[!UICONTROL Error threshold]*.
 The upper header also includes an *[!UICONTROL Error summary]*.
 The *[!UICONTROL Error summary]* contains the specific top-level error that shows at which step the ingestion process encountered an error.

 ![dataflow-run-overview](../../images/tutorials/monitor/dataflow-run-overview.png)